talvikuu1476/FFT-Ocean-Simulation/README.md

 Gravitational acceleration (in cm/s^2) Default 981.0, mostly it shouldn't be adjusted.

-10. WaveDepth
+10. WaveDepth (cm)

 Wave depth or water depth.
-Default 50.0.
+Default 50.0, simulating a 0.5m shallow water condition.